include-dcc/include-shiny-template/README.md

 6. Need to use Python?
 Use [reticulate](https://rstudio.github.io/reticulate/) Be sure to use either `conda` or `pipenv` to manage your Python dependencies.

+7. The CI/CD for this repository is done through github actions and consists of 3 major steps.
+The file is located at .github/workflows/ci.yaml

+      - test: Testing of the shiny package
+      - docker: This section is commented out ci.yaml but you can choose to un-comment it out if you want to use this.
+      - deploy: Upload this to CAVATICA project so it can be used in data cruncher.